For people with anxiety or panic disorders, navigating public spaces becomes nearly impossible.

 This was the case for Claire Henson, after she had a relapse of her mental health in 2015.

-She joined the Ingenuity Programme in 2019 without a business idea, but with a real passion to create change for people who struggled with their mental health.
+She joined the Ingenuity Impact in 2019 without a business idea, but with a real passion to create change for people who struggled with their mental health.

 During the programme, Claire developed the idea of The Anxiety Map Programme, which aims to create a network of venues trained in anxiety accessibility and mental health awareness, teaching them how to provide safe spaces across towns and cities for those who live with anxiety or panic disorders.